External Scripts

 View Answer:

-What is the benefit of using a separate script file in the browser?
+What is the benefit of using a separate script file in relation to the browser?

 View Answer:

-Interview Response: The benefit of a separate file is that the browser downloads and stores it in its cache.
+Interview Response: The benefit of using a separate file is that the browser downloads and stores the script in its cache.
 Instead of downloading it on every load, other pages referencing the same script take it from the cache.
 That reduces traffic and makes pages faster.

 View Answer:

-Interview Response: A single script tag cannot have both the source attribute and code inside.
+Interview Response: No, a script tag cannot contain both an external file and code inside it.

 Code Example:This is not allowed